TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 8/2 Corinthians 8.16.md

 ---

-But thanks be to God, who putteth the same earnest care for you into the heart of Titus.
+But thanks be to God, who puts the same earnest care for you into the heart of Titus.